House | 4 bedrooms | sleeps 8

-The House has many features including 3 double bedrooms and 1 twin room, a spacious living room with prime view of the castle, dining room, a large modern extremely well equipped kitchen, balcony, garden, driveway and own private outdoor swimming pool – perfect for a holiday in the Dordogne.
+The House has many features including 3 double bedrooms and 1 twin room, a spacious living room (TV & DVD included) with prime view of the castle, dining room, a large modern extremely well equipped kitchen, balcony, garden, driveway and own private outdoor swimming pool – perfect for a holiday in the Dordogne.
 It is located on the side of the hill of Castelnaud with the petite village within walking distance below, offering amenities such as a bakery/patisserie, butcher, general store/newsagent, post office/cash machine, café bar and riverside restaurant as well as access to the river where you can picnic, swim or hire canoes.
-A 2-minute walk up to the top of the hill takes you to the castle entrance, a few snack bars, an ice cream hut and offers you the chance to look out across the Dordogne valley.
+A 2-minute walk up to the top of the hill takes you to the castle entrance, a few snack bars and restaurants, an ice cream hut and offers you the chance to look out across the Dordogne valley.

 |Size||Sleeps up to 8, 4 bedrooms|

 |Nearest Amenities||500 m|